avast/cactus/README.md

       println(s"Missing required field: '$fieldName'") }
 }
 ```

 See [unit tests](macros/src/test/scala/com/avast/cactus/CactusMacrosTest.scala) for more examples.

-Collections (`java.util.List<T>`) are converted to `scala.collection.immutable.Seq[T]`, concretely to `scala.collection.immutable.List[T]`.
-Default Scala
+Collections (`java.util.List<T>`) are converted to `scala.collection.immutable.Seq[T]` -
+concretely to `scala.collection.immutable.List[T]`.
+Default Scala `Seq[T]` is mutable and cannot be used in the target
-`Seq[T]` is mutable and cannot be used in the target case class.
-Since both the GPB and case classes are meant to be immutable, this is intentional design of the converter.
+case class.
+This is intentional design of the converter since both GPB and case classes are meant to be immutable.

 ## Case class to GPB

-Case class can be converted to GPB the same easy way as in the other direction.
+Case class can be mapped back to GPB as easily as in the other direction.
+The source case class can contain an arbitrary

-The source case class can contain an arbitrary scala collection (even mutable).
+scala collection (even mutable).

-When mapping the collection, you have option to either add or not add `List` suffix to name of the case class field - see `fieldString2` vs. `fieldStringsList`
+You have the option to either add or not suffix `List` to the name of the case class field when mapping a collection -
-in the example.
+see `fieldString2` vs. `fieldStringsList` in the example.

 ### Example